 In 2013, Scott left Universal Laser Systems for a larger challenge at Spear Education.
 This is when he discovered the difference between creating a website and creating a web application.
 At Universal, all of his work had been on websites, even though some of them had partial content management systems.

 Building a web application takes web development to a whole new level.
-Spear's public-facing website is like Lynda.com for aesthetic and restorative dentists.
+Spear's public-facing website is an e-learning, subscription website for aesthetic and restorative dentists.
 But the company-facing website is a full-fledged application used daily by most of the several dozen employees at the company to perform their daily duties.

 Client users are tracked and managed as they progress in their education as dentists.
 This progress is monitored by Spear and their various needs are served by the application.
 Employees can track users and run various reports to submit to their supervisors so management can monitor the health of the web application.